NombreEquipo/WaveEngine/README.md

 The system includes validations to prevent crashes, verifying that pointers are valid before accessing objects.
 Lua errors are caught using pcall and reported without stopping engine execution.

+### **Script Editor**
+The Script Editor is an integrated window in the engine that allows editing Lua files directly without needing an external editor.
+It inherits from EditorWindow and uses ImGui to provide essential functionalities like syntax highlighting, line numbering, real-time error detection, and a tab system for working with multiple files simultaneously.
+It operates in two modes: preview mode (with full syntax highlighting but no direct editing) and edit mode (allows text modification but disables highlighting).
+Users can toggle between modes with a double-click or Control+H.

+The editor includes a complete file management system with draggable tabs, saving via Control+S and a search and replace with Control+F. It allow files to be opened from the Assets window with a double-click, and saved changes automatically trigger the hot reload system to reload scripts in use.
+The error detection displaying issues in a bottom panel and coloring error lines in red.
+To optimize performance with large files, it only renders visible lines on screen.

 ---

 ## 🎁 Prefab System (Extra Feature)